Maude Mathys

 Maude Mathys, née Küng (born 14 January 1987), from Ollon is a Swiss ski mountaineer and trail runner.
 She is currently member of the SAC-CAS Swiss Team 2.
 She is also competing in ultramarathon events.

 In 2015 Mathys was reprimanded for an ADRV for using clomiphene, a fertility drug which features on the WADA Prohibited List under section S4: Hormone and Metabolic Modulators.
 Mathys was let off with a warning as the drug was being taken in the hope of getting pregnant.

+Kenyan Lucy Wambui Murigi won the 2018 World Mountain Running Championships held in Andorra, putting Mathys into second place with Kenyan Viola Jelegat in third place.